-If you are eligible for Medicare Parts A and/or B and terminate employment with the Company or lose coverage under the plan, you should be aware that if you do not enroll in Medicare Part A and/or B during the Medicare special enrollment period, you may have to wait to enroll in Medicare Part A and/or B (i.e., until the next Medicare annual enrollment period) and may have to pay a higher Medicare premium when you do enroll.
-In general, if you don't enroll in Medicare Part A or B when you are first eligible because you are still employed, after the Medicare initial enrollment period, you have an eight month special enrollment period to sign up for Medicare Part A or B, beginning on the earlier of the month after your employment with the Company ends; or the month after your coverage under the Plan ends, even if you elect COBRA continuation coverage (e.g., following termination of employment).
+In general, if you are eligible for Medicare Parts A and/or B and terminate employment with Walmart (or lose coverage under the plan), you have an eight month special enrollment period in which to enroll in Medicare Part A and/or B that runs from the date you are no longer employed by Walmart (or lose coverage under the Plan, whichever occurs first), even if you elect COBRA continuation coverage.
+You should be aware that if you do not enroll in Medicare Part A and/or B during the Medicare special enrollment period, you may have to wait to enroll in Medicare Part A and/or B (i.e., until the next Medicare annual enrollment period) and may have to pay a higher Medicare premium when you do enroll.